deusx7/deusx7.github.io/posts/ctf/dp23/dpctf.md

 <h3> Dubai Police CTF '23 </h3>

 ### Professional Category

 ### Description: This was a fun ctf I partook in and I played as `NeroHero` .
-My intension was just solving only pwn but I ended up solving all web + pwn and few others
+My intension was just solving only pwn but I ended up solving all web + pwn and few others.

 ### Web Exploitation
 ![image](https://user-images.githubusercontent.com/113513376/223123603-08d16cd1-76c4-4ddd-b5b8-211b7a1baeee.png)